Table of Contents

 But at that setting, the in-built Li-ion battery will discharge completely after one hour of constant use.

-But thanks to the inclusion lower beam settings, this spotlight will last much longer than the Larson Electricals LED on a single charge.
+But thanks to the inclusion lower beam settings, it will last much longer than the Larson Electricals LED on a single charge.
 In fact, with low and infrequent use, the battery can hold the charge for over one year!

 You see, the flashlight does not use an on-off feature.
 Instead, it has a more flexible trigger function.
-Thanks to the trigger lock, you can place the LED spotlight on a mount and get continuous illumination.
+Thanks to the trigger lock, you can place it on a mount and get continuous illumination.

 Build quality is quite good, with decent fit and finish levels across the sturdy plastic body.
 The spotlight is not waterproof, but it is still rated as water resistant.
 If you are dealing with some light showers while on the hunt, this Stanley light should be able to survive without any issues.